2010 Tutorial School on Fluid Dynamics: Topics in Turbulence

 The turbulent motion of liquids and gases is a ubiquitous phenomenon in nature and engineering.
 Such motion is fundamental to the formation of planets from interstellar clouds of particulates, to the dynamics of the earth’s atmosphere and oceans that determine weather systems, to the mixing of reactants in combustion, to the dispersion of pollutants from smokestacks and storm sewers, and to the health risks caused by diseased arteries, to name but a few examples.
 Understanding and modeling the physics of turbulent motion is the basis of predicting its effects in these and numerous other examples and controlling it in engineering applications such as the design of air and surface vehicles, efficient engines for propulsion, heat exchangers and stents and heart valves.

 A limited amount of travel and local lodging is available for researchers in the early stages of their career who want to attend the full program, especially for graduate students and post-doctoral fellows.
-Full consideration will be given to applications which are submitted before the deadline of February 1, 2010.

 Center for Scientific Computation And Mathematical Modeling (CSCAMM)